Reims

 Reims is a city in the Champagne-Ardenne region, in the north of France.
-Although Reims suffered very badly during bombing in WWI its historical centre contains a great deal of interest.
-Some of the main highlights of a visit to Reims are shown below.
+Although Reims suffered very badly during bombing in WWI, extensive renovation work has been carried out and its historical centre contains a great deal of interesting monuments including three UNESCO World Heritage Sites.

 Exploring Reims